-Welcome to the Planet Natural Gardening Blog, a clearinghouse for all things green and growing.
+Welcome to the Planet Natural Blog, a clearinghouse for all things green and growing.
 What are we about?
 Organic gardening, sustainability, and the natural lifestyle, of course.
 That means you’ll find how-tos on raising healthy, great-tasting, heirloom vegetables, growing beautiful landscapes and flowers, composting, and improving soil health.
 We’re all about controlling weeds without harmful herbicides and pests without toxic pesticides.
 We’re engaged in conserving water and xeriscape gardening, growing herbs, and raising cover crops, and all the wise-use practices that make for sustainable, healthy gardens and landscapes. (more…)

 More nutrition, less toxins from organically grown vegetables.

 A study to be released next week states that organically raised vegetables have less incidence of pesticides and more nutrition, including 69% higher antioxidant content, than crops grown with chemical fertilizers and pesticides.
 Heavy metals — cadmium, mercury, lead — were 50% lower in the organic crops.

 As reported in Newcastle, U.K.’s The Journal, the study, done by Carlo Liefert, a professor of ecology at Newcastle University, surveyed 343 studies to arrive at the definitive conclusions.
 It is the “most extensive analysis of the nutrient content in organic versus conventionally-produced foods ever undertaken,” writes The Journal.
 A previous U.K. study done in 2009 that vaguely concluded there was little difference between organic and conventional crops used only 46 studies in its conclusions. (more…)

 There’s a movement to make organic and natural food labels mean something.